 You will use the iClicker Student application, either on a smartphone or a computer.
 You must register your clicker as soon as possible, but certainly before 7/3.

-Everybody has one (1) free, no questions asked absence.
+Everybody has one free, no questions asked absences.
 After that, every unjustified absence will cost you 10% of your attendance grade.
-More than three unjustified absences (these include the free one) will earn you a zero for your attendance grade.
+More than three unjustified absences (these include the free) will ear you a zero for your attendance grade.